expedio-blockchain/Kontract/docs/advanced-features.md

 ### Deployment with ConfigMap Code

-Store your contract code in a Kubernetes ConfigMap for easy management and updates.
+Manage and update your contract code easily by storing it in a Kubernetes ConfigMap.

 ```yaml
 apiVersion: kontract.expedio.xyz/v1alpha1